Observational tests in scale invariance II: gravitational lensing: The lensing effect: the geodesic of deflected light rays

 \subsection{The geodesics of light rays}

 The trajectory of a light ray alike that of a free particle is governed by the equation of geodesics, however with the additional condition $ds=0$, {\emph{i.e.}} its proper time does never change.
 According to Eq.~(\ref{momang}), this implies $h=\infty$, also meaning that the angular momentum associated to a light ray cannot be considered as a finite quantity.
 This is leading to major simplifications in the above equation (\ref{compl}), where only 3 terms are remaining on the right side.
-From the gauging condition Eq.~(\ref{diff1}) $3 \, \frac{ \dot{\lambda}^2}{\lambda^2} \, = \,c^2 \lambda^2 \,\Lambda_{\mathrm{E}} $ (with a term $c^2$ for the consistency of the units), we got with $\lambda=t_0/t$ in the scale invariant theory $\Lambda_{\mathrm{E}} = \frac{3}{c^2 \, t^2_0}$ and in current units $\Lambda_{\mathrm{E}}= \frac{3}{c^2 \, \tau^2_0}$ with $\tau_0$ the age of the Universe.
+From the gauging condition $3 \,\frac{ \dot{\lambda}^2}{\lambda^2} \, = \,c^2 \lambda^2 \,\Lambda_{\mathrm{E}} $, adopted in \cite{Maeder17a} and further supported by an action principle \cite{MaedGueor23} (with a term $c^2$ for the consistency of the units), we got with $\lambda=t_0/t$ in the units of the cosmological models with $\Lambda_{\mathrm{E}} = \frac{3}{c^2 \, t^2_0}$, and in current units $\Lambda_{\mathrm{E}}= \frac{3}{c^2 \, \tau^2_0}$ with $\tau_0$ the age of the Universe, see \cite{MaedGueor21a}.
 Thus, Eq.(\ref{compl}) becomes

-The scale factor $\lambda$ is subject the the limitations mentioned in Sect.\ref{cosmo}, between a value $t_{\mathrm{in}}= \Omega^{1/3}_{\mathrm{m}}$ and $t_0=1$.
+The scale factor $\lambda$ is subject to some limitations, since $\lambda=t_0/t$, and $t$ varies between $t_{\mathrm{in}}= \Omega^{1/3}_{\mathrm{m}}$ and $t_0=1$.
 One is noting that if $\lambda$ is a constant, we again have the fundamental equation for lensing in GR, since $dm$ also disappears.
 Quantity $c \tau_0$ is a distance in Gyr (or seconds) equal to the age the Universe, it is of the order of the radius of the Hubble sphere $c/H_0$.

 We recall that the observable Universe has a different definition given by the particle horizon $d_{\mathrm{H}}$ \citep{Rindler56, Rindler69}.
 It has been verified that SIV models with $\Omega_{\mathrm{m}} < 1$ do have a particle horizon \citep{MaedGueor21a}.
 The different estimates of the size of the observable Universe are of the same order of magnitude as $c \tau_0$, although their formal definitions are different.
 For example in the EdS model $d_{\mathrm{H}}=3 c \tau_0$.
 There, the very initial expansion, before a further global braking, was much faster than the present one, thus a numerical factor larger than 1.
 The SIV models show an initial phase of moderate braking followed by a progressive acceleration phase \citep{Maeder17a}, thus their $d_{\mathrm{H}}$ are close to $c \tau_0$.
 Thus, we may consider $c \tau_0$ as the order of magnitude of the present "size" of the connected Universe.